einargs/mypy/refinement_design.md

 # TODO
 ## Tomorrow
-0. Get RSelf working for methods.
-1. Figure out final stuff.
-2. Write the pytorch stubs.
+0. add tests to `check-refinement.test` for tuple equality when they're properties.
+1. Write up current Const semantics.
-3. Figure out default variables.
+2. Figure out default variables.
 4. Fix the RSelf bound variable hack I'm using right now.
    - Develop refinement variables local to a given type for use in the RSelf stuff?